-The Townsend House is one of the many elegant and often ostentatious mansions that lined Massachusetts Avenue in the early decades of the 20th century.
-Completed in 1900 for Richard H. Townsend, a railway magnate, the mansion was designed by the well-known firm of Carrere and Hastings.
-Reflecting the taste of the period, the house incorporates Louis XV elements on a Beaux Arts facade.
-The Cosmos Club, a club whose membership includes distinguishes men in the fields of science, literature and the arts, purchased the house in 1950.
+The Townsend House is one of the many elegant and often ostentatious mansions built along Massachusetts Avenue in the early decades of the 20th century.
+Completed in 1900 for Richard H. Townsend, a railway magnate, the mansion was designed by the well-known firm of Carrère and Hastings.
+Reflecting the taste of the period, the house incorporates Louis XV elements on a Beaux Arts-style facade.
+The Cosmos Club, a club whose membership includes distinguished men in the fields of science, literature and the arts, purchased the house in 1950.

-The house was the center of Washington social activity, and it was said that Mrs. Townsend spent as much as $240,000 a year for entertainment.
-After the death of her husband in 1902, Mrs. Townsend continued to live in the house with their daughter, Mathilde.
-Mathilde's first marriage to Senator Peter Goelet Gerry ended in .divorce, and in 1925 he married Benjamin Sumner Welles, who was to become Under Secretary of State.
-Mathilde inherited the property from her mother, and it was during tier ownership that the mansion became the temporary residence of Franklin Delano Roosevelt for a few weeks before he entered the White House.
+After Mrs. Townsend's death, Mathilde inherited the property, and it was during her ownership that the mansion became the temporary residence of Franklin Delano Roosevelt for a few weeks before he entered the White House.
 During World War II, in January 1942, the American Women's Volunteer service used the stables as a canteen.
 In 1943 the above group moved out, land the house was occupied by the Canadian Women's Army Corps Headquarters Detachment.
 In 1950, the house was purchased by the Cosmos Club, who maintain ownership today.